ellie-nguyen20/Meganova-pw/README.md

 # Playwright Test Automation

-This project contains automated tests using Playwright for the Nebula Block development portal.
+This project contains automated tests using Playwright for the MegaNova AI development portal.

 ## Test Reports with Screenshots